 Platini’s nine goals in 1984 remains a record at a UEFA European Championship.

-1-0 victory for France.
-The floodgates thus opened.
+After a 1-0 victory for France, the floodgates thus opened.

-Offered more space in his two other group games (averaging 94 touches against Belgium and Yugoslavia – as opposed to only 37 against Denmark), Platini scored two consecutive hat tricks.
+Offered more space in his two other group games (averaging 94 touches against Belgium and Yugoslavia compared to just 37 against Denmark), Platini scored two consecutive hat-tricks.
 A rarity, it has only ever been achieved by two other European players at a major international tournament: Hungary’s Sándor Kocsis at the 1954 World Cup and West Germany’s Gerd Müller in 1970.

 The Magic Square

 It might be cliché to say that a player’s exploits are the reflection of the quality around him.
 But that is especially true in the case of Platini and that 1984 French side.